 Students are amazing.

 Each year of my career I look back and reflect on some of the events that transpire in my classes, in my school, and our school board.
-With the rise of social networking, the education field like many others are closer than ever in their abilities to learn and share those same ‘amazing’ experiences.
+With the rise of social networking, the education field, like many others, are closer than ever in their abilities to learn and share those same ‘amazing’ experiences.

 I have decided to create this blog in the hopes of not only sharing my own amazing experiences, but to also touch on the ideas and thoughts educators have when it comes to more effective teaching.
-I believe it is our ability to innovate, communicate, and relate to the students in our classrooms and in our school communities that will drive this increase in effectiveness of student learning.
+I believe it is our ability to innovate, communicate, and relate to the students in our classrooms and in our school communities that will drive this increase in the effectiveness of student learning.